-If you’re planning a trip to Hawaii’s Big Island, you will discover there are two major cities: Hilo and Kona.
+If you’re planning a trip to Hawaii’s Big Island, you will discover there are two major cities on either side of the island: Hilo and Kona.
 Which one should you spend more time in?

 The answer depends on your interests and the length of your visit.
-When I visited the Big Island, I didn’t know enough about these cities and ended up making an uninformed decision in terms of allocating my vacation days.
+The first time I visited the Big Island, I didn’t know enough about these cities and ended up making an uninformed decision in terms of allocating my vacation days.

 Kona: A beautiful, upscale vacation destination

 Kona feels fairly upscale.
 There are breweries and expensive restaurants and shopping options.
 You need a car to get around because there isn’t much of a downtown.

 Prices are higher here, but the area is beautiful, with trees all over the place bearing bananas, avocados, and oranges.